 If your average lead-to-job conversion is 30% (typical for trades) and your average job is $1,200, you can profitably pay up to ~$120 per lead before margin gets thin (assuming 30% gross margin on the $1,200 job = $360 contribution, $120 lead cost = 33% of contribution).
 LSA tends to outperform standard Google Ads for service businesses because the lead intent is higher (caller is already at "I need this now" stage).

 **Budget structure:** LSA uses weekly budgets, not daily.
 Set the budget at 10× your expected weekly leads needed × your max acceptable lead cost.
 Google rarely spends the full budget, especially as you start.
+Throughout our work on how much do google local services ads cost, we cite primary sources and current data.

 - **What are Google Local Services Ads (LSA)?** — Pay-per-lead ads that appear above standard Google Ads for local-intent service queries.
 You pay only when someone calls or messages you — not for clicks. - **Should I use Yelp Ads for my service business?** — Mixed answer — Yelp Ads work well in specific categories and metros (especially restaurants, beauty, local entertainment in major US cities) and poorly in most others. - **How do I rank #1 in Google Maps?** — Optimize your Google Business Profile for relevance (correct categories), distance (define accurate service areas), and prominence (review velocity + citations + GBP posts). - **What is the Google Guarantee badge?** — A green-checkmark badge on Local Services Ads listings showing Google has verified your license + insurance and will refund customers up to $2,000 if work is unsatisfactory.
+If you're researching how much do google local services ads cost, this page covers what actually moves the needle in 2026.